-Located between Ueno and Okachimachi railway stations, Ameyoko is Tokyo's largest street food market.
-With 400 meters of shops spread along the Yamanote line, the street is a real open-air market!
-Clothes, fashion accessories, fruits and vegetables - you can find everything.
-But it is especially famous for its food stands, several dozen stalls that reflect the multicultural heritage that the district has forged over the past 70 years.
+Located between Ueno and Okachimachi stations, Ameyoko is Tokyo's most prominent street food market.
+The street is a lively open-air market with these 400 meters of shops spread along the Yamanote Line!
+You can find everything: clothing, fashion accessories, fruit, and vegetables...
+But it is above all for its food stalls that Ameyoko is famous today, several dozen stalls that reflect the multi-cultural heritage that the district has forged over the past 70 years!

 A multi-cultural heritage

-Created after the Second World War to house highly controlled goods on the archipelago, Ameyoko is a real market of pleasures.
-Sunglasses, lighters, chocolate, sugar, the street that runs along a small part of the railway is famous for its products straight from the United States.
-A specificity that earned it the name "Ameyoko" or "candy side", the first part of the name also referring to the North American origin of imports.
+Created after the Second World War for food storage, Ameyoko is a pleasant market.
+Sunglasses, lighters, chocolate, sugar, the street which only runs along a small part of the railway line is renowned for its products imported straight from the United States.
+A specificity that earned it the name ''Ameyoko'', or "candy side," the first part of the name also refers to the North American origin of the imports.

-Very popular, the market has long been perceived as a source of income for local traders.
-In the 1950s, a whole new type of food appeared even in the street: fish from Tohoku!
+Very popular, the market has long been seen as an essential source of income for local traders.
+In the 1950s, a whole new type of food even appeared on the street of pleasures: Tohoku fish!

-Eager to expand their customer base, sellers in northern Japan are selling their products in large quantities on the small market stalls.
-An initiative that was very successful, since Tohoku products have been an integral part of the streetscape ever since.
+Eager to expand their clientele, fishermen in northern Japan began to sell their products en masse on the shelves of the small market.
+An initiative that was then very successful since Tohoku products have been an integral part of the streetscape.

-With Ameyoko evolving in line with migration policies, other traders complete the list of regulars in the neighborhood in the 1970s.
-Originally from around the world, they give a new face to the market that now extends along both sides of the railway.
-A more cosmopolitan face than originally, which today makes Ameyoko one of the most popular street food markets in the country.
+Ameyoko evolved at the rate of migration policies; other traders came to complete the list of regulars in the district during the 1970s.
+Initially from the four corners of the world, they then gave a new face to the market, which now extended on both sides of the railway line. .
+An even more sophisticated look than initially, which today makes Ameyoko one of the most popular "street food" markets in the country.

-Famous for its bargains, the market is a must visit not to be missed on a trip to Japan.
-And for good reason, there's absolutely everything in Ameyoko!
+Famous for its bargains, the market is a must not be missed during a trip to the archipelago.
+And for a good reason, you can find absolutely everything in Ameyoko!

 - Japanese cuisine

-Lovers and lovers of Japanese cuisine, it's to Ameyoko you should go.
-From national specialties such as kaisendon (a bowl of rice topped with fresh fish) to street food usually eaten at matsuri such as takoyaki (octopus balls) or kakigori (Japanese shaved ice) you'll find countless food stalls!
+Lovers of Japanese cuisine, Ameyoko is the place to go.
+From national specialties like kaisendon (a bowl of rice topped with hot or raw fish) to street food usually eaten at matsuri like takoyaki (octopus dumplings) or kakigori (Japanese ice cream), you'll find countless food stalls here!

-Due to its rich history, the district has welcomed many foreign traders.
-Kebab, pizza, spring rolls or Korean desserts, many Japanese come to Ameyoko to savor these dishes from other countries.
-A quirk the neighborhood seems very proud of, since one of the most prominent desserts of the street is a Korean specialty: cheese donuts to dip in a variety of sauces, both savory or sweet!
+Due to its rich history, the district has welcomed many foreign merchants.
+Kebab, pizza, spring rolls, or even Korean desserts, many Japanese people come to Ameyoko to savor these dishes of distant origin.
+A specificity of which the neighborhood looks pretty proud since one of the most popular desserts on the street is a Korean specialty: cheese donuts to be dipped in a whole heap of savory or sweet sauces!

-At Ameyoko alcohol is flowing!
-And whether it's foreign liquor stores or sake shops, there will always be a place at the market to awaken your senses.
+In Ameyoko, alcohol flows freely!
+And whether it's foreign liquor stores or sake shops, there's always a place in the market to awaken your senses.